C12orf42: Protein

 The protein released by this gene is known as uncharacterized protein C12orf42.
 There are three isoforms for this protein produced by alternative splicing.
 The first isoform is a conical sequence.
-The second Isoform differs form the first in that it doesn't contain 1-95 aa in its sequence.
+The second Isoform differs from the first in that it doesn't contain 1-95 aa in its sequence.
 The third isoform differs from the conical sequence in two ways: